reactphp/reactphp/README.md

 #### Server

-* `connection`: Triggered whenever a new client connects to the server.
+* `connect`: Triggered whenever a new client connects to the server.
 Arguments: $conn.
 * `input`: Triggered when custom input stream can be read.
 Arguments: $stream.

 #### Connection

 * `data`: Triggered whenever a client sends data.
 Arguments: $data.
-* `disconnect`: Triggered whenever a client disconnects.
+* `end`: Triggered whenever a client disconnects.

 ### Input